Invasive Species Council of California

 The ISCC represents the highest level of leadership and authority in state government regarding invasive species.
 The ISCC is an inter-agency council that helps to coordinate and ensure complementary, cost-efficient, environmentally sound and effective state activities regarding invasive species.
 The ISCC was established February 10, 2009.
 The ISCC approved the ISCC By-Laws and California Invasive Species Advisory Committee Charter on April 8, 2009.

-The Invasive Species Council of California is chaired by the Secretary of the California Department of Food and Agriculture and vice-chaired by the Secretary of the California Natural Resources Agency.
+The Invasive Species Council of California is co–chaired by the Secretary of the California Department of Food and Agriculture and the Secretary of the California Natural Resources Agency.
 Its members also include Secretaries from the following agencies:

 The Secretaries of each department or agency are the official council members.
 However, each Secretary will designate a technical representative who carries out the day-to-day work of the council.
 The official council generally meets two times a year.